waltercostamb/features_pipeline/README.md

 #If neither https nor ssh work, ask your cluster manager on how to best clone a GIT repository
 ```

-After cloning, access the file Snakefile with your editor of choice (such as nano or vim) and do the following:
+- After cloning the repository, access the file *Snakefile* with your editor of choice (such as nano or vim) and do the following:

-- uncomment the line below of rule all (~line 79)
+- Uncomment the line below of **rule all** (line 79)
+-
 ```
 expand("{output_features}/bins/{id}/genes.gff", id=genomeID_lst, output_features=output_features)
 ```
-- comment all other lines of rule all, so that they look like below:
+- Comment all other lines of **rule all** (lines 75, 81, 85 and 87), so that rule all looks like below:

 ```
 rule all: